Blue9/ece3400-team20/Labs/Lab3Radio.md

 ```

-A wireless virtual transmission with an interface with the GUI is presented:
+A wireless virtual transmission with an interface with the GUI is presented below:

 # Insert Video